erinvdoyle/sweetiverse/README.md

-# Welcome to the SWEETiVERSE
+# Welcome to the SWEETiVERSE 🍬
-** Boldly explore SWEETiS from every corner of the world... and beyond!**
+✨ Boldly explore SWEETiS from every corner of the world... and beyond! ✨

 ![Sweetiverse website preview](./assets/readme-images/pp5resp0.png)